Let’s be frank.

 #8 Low ROI

 Enterprise Application Development, as mentioned before, needs expertise and detailed planning.
 It’s a costly affair and the expenses don’t stop there.
-There are But, a feeling of disdain comes when the costly development and maintenance doesn’t bring in the expected results. like in creating and sending regular updates.
+There are [marker-highlight]high maintenance costs and expenditures[/marker-highlight] like in creating and sending regular updates.
+But, a feeling of disdain comes when the costly development and maintenance doesn’t bring in the expected results.

 - The aim of an Enterprise Application can be to improve the sales cycle, increase the productivity of the employees or to smoothen and optimize internal processes.